guoyu07/NotesPublic/Architecture/Security.md

 # Uniform Services
-In order for safety, check app key as possible
+For security, check app key and token as possible

 ```
 Params: